Program date: November 7, 2024

-This event marks the inauguration of the Latin American Architectural Histories Affiliate Group (LAAH AG)'s public activities.
-Our speakers will address prevalent issues pertinent to the research and global dissemination of Latin American Architecture history within Latin America (Latam).
+This event marked the inauguration of the Latin American Architectural Histories Affiliate Group (LAAH AG)'s public activities.
+In a roundtable format, a panel of speakers and audience comments addressed prevalent issues pertinent to the research and global dissemination of Latin American Architecture history within Latin America (Latam).
 These include the enduring Eurocentrism prevalent in contemporary historiography, such as sources, theoretical frameworks, and methodologies; the recurrent utilization of canonical case studies (actors, works, cities); biases relating to class, gender, and race; the insufficient documentation of historical artifacts; and the challenges hindering the dissemination of research output from or within Latam, particularly in languages other than English.

 Participants